 Throughout late high school and early college I became fascinated by the question: what makes people good at what they do?
 What was a strong curiosity for me was the life's work for Ericsson — Malcolm Gladwell even made a career out of popularizing and misrepresenting some of his work.
 Ericsson's research changed the way I think about neuroplasticity, mental representations, and the nature of expertise.

 The Practicing Mind: Developing Focus and Discipline in Your Life by Thomas M. Sterner

 Practicing Mind was my first exposure to mindfulness — a habit that eventually fueled my interest in meditation not too long after reading this book.
-Process over product.
-We live a significant portion of our lives in autopilot mode.
-When things don't go our way, many of us get frustrated or attribute our inabilities to factors that are outside of our control.
+One of the main ideas presented is "process over product."
+We live a significant portion of our lives in autopilot mode and when things don't go our way, many of us get frustrated or attribute our inabilities to factors that are outside of our control.
 Practicing Mind is a practical introduction to “present moment awareness” and “non-judgemental observation.”

 A Guide to Screenwriting Success: Writing for Film and Television by Stephen V. Duncan

 Film and television offer a curated glimpse into what it means to be another human.
 While this book offers great advice about writing screenplays, the book is more so about fictional story telling through characters.
 It gives the reader an appreciation for media content by providing a framework and vocabulary for decomposing screenplays.
 I'd recommend this to anyone interested in sketch comedy or trying to write compelling narratives.